-"Visitors to Florida have had periods of slower growth and reductions over the past 30 years, but as VISIT FLORIDA's budget climbed in the last 6 years, the number of visitors to the state has skyrocketed, surpassing the 100 million visitor milestone in 2015."21
+"Visitors to Florida have had periods of slower growth and reductions over the past 30 years, but as VISIT FLORIDA's budget climbed in the last 6 years, the number of visitors to the state has skyrocketed, surpassing the 100 million visitor milestone in 2015."26

 Tourism promotion also has an important environmental impact, which in turn has a direct correlation to Florida's economy.
-Florida House Speaker-designate Chris Sprowls recently said that "Florida's prosperity is inextricably tied to our environment.
-Our beaches and our water are among our state's chief economic assets, and as the trustees of our state, we have an obligation to protect and enhance those assets."22
+Former House Speaker Chris Sprowls previously stated that "Florida's prosperity is inextricably tied to our environment.
+Our beaches and our water are among our state's chief economic assets, and as the trustees of our state, we have an obligation to protect and enhance those assets."27